skupperproject/skupper/cmd/bootstrap/README.md

 at port 9090, in the host machine.

-The ideal scenario would be to run each component on different machines, where Skupper could add real value, but just for the purpose of making it simple to run, the example is defined to work at a single machine.
+The ideal scenario would be to run each component on different machines, where Skupper could add real value.
+But just with the purpose of making it simple to be executed locally, this example has been designed so that you can run everything using a single machine.

 #### Workloads